mirshoaibahmed/Python-Salary-Prediction-Project/README.md

     ```
 2. Navigate to the project directory.
 3. Ensure you have Python and the required libraries (Pandas, NumPy, Matplotlib, scikit-learn) installed.
-4. Open the Jupyter Notebook file in your environment:
+4. Open the Google Colab file in your environment:
     ```bash
     jupyter notebook python_final_project_group_15.ipynb
     ```